myntra/dnsreload/CronReadMe.md

 * After generation of all the conf files, it generates the zone file.

-* The new generated zone file is checked against the original zone file , If there are any changes it calls the GIT_MODULE service to push the latest ZOne file to github repo
+* The new generated zone file is checked against the original zone file , If there are any changes it calls the GIT_MODULE service to push the latest Zone file to Github repo.

 * Before every changes to original zone file.
 Backup is created.